 Michaels' current research interest include social isolation in the workplace.
 This is especially relevant to tele-commuting and virtual employees that work from home.
 Another area of interest is organizational change process involved in the implementation of Electronic Medical Records systems in hospitals.

-Michaels serves on the USF Undergraduate Council, the USF Library Council, and several College of Business committees.
+Michaels serves on the USF Undergraduate Council, the USF Library Council, and several Muma College of Business committees.
 He is also involved in Paint Your Heart Out Tampa.
 This program paints the houses of over 100 Tampa homes each year.
 Recipients are generally older residents that can't afford to get their houses painted.